Growing Squash In Containers:

 - The pH level of the soil should be 6.0 to 6.5.

-- You can use commercial soil mixes or a homemade mix as potting soil to give good growing.
+- You can use commercial soil mixes or a homemade mix as potting soil to give good growth.

-- Ideal potting mix for growing squash in containers is: mix equal parts of perlite + sphagnum+ potting mix+ peat moss + organic or natural compost+ soil.
+- The ideal potting mix for growing squash in containers is: mix equal parts of perlite + sphagnum+ potting mix+ peat moss + organic or natural compost+ soil.

 - Adding natural fertilizer like fish fertilizer or worm casting will promote the growth of the squash plant.